What is the LIMEX business?

 LIMEXのロゴ

 LIMEX is an inorganic filler dispersion composite material that contains more than 50% inorganic matter such as calcium carbonate and is an alternative to plastics and paper, developed exclusively by TBM in Japan.
 LIMEX is an environmentally friendly material that can contribute to resource depletion and climate change, and can be produced as an OEM material in our own domestic factories or in cooperation with domestic and overseas partners using a fabless model.
-Compared to conventional products, it is possible to reduce the amount of petroleum-based plastic used and the CO2 emissions generated during the product's life cycle.
-It has already been adopted by more than 10,000 companies and local governments for use in products such as bags, container packaging, printed materials, and promotional materials.
+Compared to conventional products, it is possible to reduce the amount of petroleum-based plastic used and the CO₂ emissions generated during the product's life cycle.
+It has already been adopted by more than 10,000 companies and local governments for product applications such as bags, container packaging, printed materials, and promotional materials.

 About limestone